 Design Your Booth Layout

 It is important that your customers feel comfortable when they visit your show booth.
-Design your stall so that products are in easy reach and they have room to move~ especially during busy times.
+Design your stall so that products are within easy reach and they have room to move—especially during busy times.

-Using your booth size and location details, set up a practise booth at home.
+Using your booth size and location details, set up a practice booth at home.
 This will give you time to try different ideas without having to rush on the day.

 Remember your booth is a three-dimensional space.
-Make use of wall, floor, hanging and table space (check with those in charge what is allowed) without becoming over-crowded.
-Keep space free for storing spare stock~ this is usually done under the tables~ and a hard surface free for writing.
+Make use of the wall, floor, hanging, and table space (check with those in charge regarding what is allowed) without becoming overcrowded.
+Keep space free for storing spare stock—this is usually done under the tables—and a hard surface free for writing.

 Entice Customers With Your Show Display

-Consider hanging lightweight items from string.
-If you're selling kits, show examples made up and if your craft isn't too messy or reliant on machinery, consider a demonstration making some products at the show.
-People are always interested in the craft process and are drawn to seeing a master at work.
+Consider hanging lightweight items from a string.
+If you're selling kits, show examples made up and if your craft isn't too messy or reliant on machinery, consider a demonstration of making some products at the show.
+People are always interested in the crafting process and are drawn to seeing a master at work.

-A craft show booth is not a one off selling opportunity.
-Use the fair as a chance to connect with others in your industry, make like-minded friends and long term customers.
+A craft show booth is not a one-off selling opportunity.
+Use the fair as a chance to connect with others in your industry, and make like-minded friends and long-term customers.